Hen

 “With great power comes great responsibility” — but what if the hero is just a hen?
 Escaping from a chicken farm, she finds refuge in the courtyard of a crumbling restaurant.
 There, she discovers love, confronts the pecking order, and fights to protect her eggs from a greedy owner.
 Her droll yet touching quest for motherhood mirrors the messy compromises and silent struggles of human lives.

 Hen is a short, sharply observed piece that tracks a chicken moving through a rural environment, but Pálfi treats that simple premise with a kind of tactile intensity.
 The camera stays low, close to the ground, following the hen’s movements as it pecks, scratches, startles—registering the world almost entirely through its physical, sensory logic.
+But there is far more at play here, and the spaces through which the bird moves have other stories unfolding in them.

 TRAILER